sampsyo/cs6120/content/blog/2025-12-16-allo-xls-backend/_index.md

 Rather than attempt general lowering from arbitrary Allo programs to explicit state machines (an intractably hard problem), we adopt a pattern-matching approach that specifically recognizes systolic array structures in MLIR and generates corresponding XLS grid implementations.
 We extracted metadata from the MLIR that drives a builder.
 The builder constructs DSLX proc ASTs for the PE and for the systolic grid that is then serialized.

-To see the generated XLS, see this link: https://github.com/Nikil-Shyamsunder/allo-xls-backend/tree/main/allo/backend/xls/examples/systolic
+You can [see the generated XLS](https://github.com/Nikil-Shyamsunder/allo-xls-backend/tree/main/allo/backend/xls/examples/systolic) for one systolic array.

 ### Meta-Systolic Arrays (Method 2)

-Beyond the basic pattern-matching approach for library-style systolic arrays, we developed a lowering strategy for systolic arrays expressed using Allo's metaprogramming constructs.
-However, the key challenge is that Allo's `meta_if` constructs are compiled away before we see them—by the time our compiler receives the MLIR, the conditional code generation has already happened.
+Beyond the basic pattern-matching approach for library-style systolic arrays, we developed a lowering strategy for systolic arrays expressed using Allo's metaprogramming constructs:

-When Allo compiles a dataflow kernel like:
 ```python
 @df.kernel(mapping=[P0, P1])
 def gemm(A, B, C):